Buenia0/Bee8080/README.md

 # Copyright

-(C) 2021 Buenia.
+(C) 2021 BueniaDev.
 This project is not affiliated in any way with Intel or its associates.
 Intel 8080 is a registered trademark of Intel Corporation.

 For information regarding Bee8080's stance on copyright infringement, as well as proof of Bee8080's legality, see the LEGAL.md file in this repository.